Cross Enrollment with the Cal State & UC

 - Some UC campuses will make a distinction between a course taken through their extension and those taken through their “day campus.”
 Students should meet with a UC representative at the extension service to ensure that the course they wish to take through UC extension will meet major/degree requirements at that campus.

 - There is no guarantee that a course taken at one CSU/UC through extension services will be recognized as meeting the degree requirements at another.
 Students should consider cross enrolling at the university they wish to eventually transfer.

 - Credit earned through cross enrollment can be used in your degree or transfer evaluation.
-To do this, have an official transcript sent to the Saddleback College Office of Admissions and Records once you have completed your coursework at the host campus.
+To do this, have an official transcript sent to the Fullerton College Office of Admissions and Records once you have completed your coursework at the host campus.